OresteVisari/MegaQuizz/README.md

 How To
 =====

-Only via app manager for the moment.
+Via the FirefoxOS marketplace : https://marketplace.firefox.com/app/megaquizz/